On K List of Movie Reviews

 The first time I saw Kids in 1995, I came away highly impressed.

-it.
-This was made possible by hiring unknown, nonprofessional child actors because Larry Clark opted for the Italian
+were actually doing it.
+This was made possible by hiring unknown, nonprofessional child actors because Larry

-neorealism route.
+Clark opted for the Italian neorealism route.
 Fast forward twenty years later, my perception hasn't changed.

 It's still a relevant picture.
 Of course, the situation depicted is extreme, but there's a point being made.

 My favorite character is Telly, brilliantly played by Leo Fitzpatrick, who's both irresistible and disgusting.